Federal Financial Aid Recipients Who Withdrew From All Classes

 2. Federal Subsidized Direct Loan

-3. Federal Direct PLUS Loan (for parents or graduate students)
+3. Federal Direct PLUS Loan (parents or graduate students)

 4. Federal Pell Grant